 All international students studying in Australia must purchase the nationwide, government-run Overseas Student Health Cover (OSHC) in order to be eligible for a visa.
 OSHC can cost approximately $750 AUD, and most universities will recommend a preferred provider.
 If you choose not to purchase your host universitys preferred policy as recommended in your offer letter, be sure to seek advice from your host university as to the required length of coverage before committing to an alternative policy.

 All international students must purchase a university-specific health insurance policy dependant on the host university they attend.
-Costs vary between universities and are outlined below based on the 2016/17 academic year (all figures quoted are in Canadian dollars and based on a full academic year).
+The costs outlined below are based on the 2017/18 academic year and are subject to change (all figures quoted are in Canadian dollars and based on a full academic year).

 - Brock University: $459